krmbzds/stars/README.md

 ## TypeScript

 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
-- [OneUptime/oneuptime](https://github.com/OneUptime/oneuptime) - OneUptime is the complete open-source observability platform.
+- [OneUptime/oneuptime](https://github.com/OneUptime/oneuptime) - Complete open-source monitoring and observability platform.
 - [boukestam/cell](https://github.com/boukestam/cell) - Simulating a minimal cell in the browser
 - [CatsJuice/ipad-cursor](https://github.com/CatsJuice/ipad-cursor) - ● Mouse effect of iPad in browser that can be used in any framework
 - [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/